China-Africa Photo And Video Competition Holds Award Ceremony, Welcomes African Winners To Beijing

-(MENAFN- GlobeNewsWire - Nasdaq) BEIJING, Nov.
-06, 2024 (GLOBE NEWSWIRE) -- The award ceremony of the "My Chinese Story" China-Africa Photo and video Competition was held in Beijing on Nov.
-1. The competition was sponsored by the Secretariat of the Chinese Follow-up Committee of the Forum on China-Africa Cooperation (FOCAC) and the China Public diplomacy Association, with Global Times online (huanqiu.com) serving as the organizer.
+The award ceremony of the "My Chinese Story" China-Africa Photo and video Competition was held in Beijing on Nov.
+1.

 Diplomatic envoys from nearly 30 countries to China, such as Egypt, Republic of the Congo, and Central African Republic attended the ceremony and gave high credit to the competition.